Staso Docs

 vcs.repo_urlhttps://github.com/acme/agent

-vcs.is_dirtytrue when uncommitted changes exist locally
+vcs.is_dirtytrue when uncommitted changes exist

 The dashboard filters, groups, and diffs by any of these.